ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

 Why use a test framework?

-- Avoid reinventing the wheel - frameworks such as pytest provide lots of convenient features
+- Avoid reinventing the wheel - frameworks such as pytest provide lots of convenient features (some of which we'll see shortly)
 - Standardisation leads to better tooling, easier onboarding etc

 Projects that use pytest: